-Note. - Guidance on low visibility operations is contained in the ANO (OPS) Part-SPA.
+Note. - Guidance on low visibility operations is contained in the Manual of All-Weather Operations (ICAO Doc 9365).

-4.2.8.5 For take-off in low visibility, issuance of specific approval for the minimum take-off RVR shall be required from CAAB.
+4.2.8.5 For take-off in low visibility, CAAB shall issue a specific approval for the minimum take-off RVR.

-Note. -In general, visibility for take-off is defined in terms of RVR.
+Note. - In general, visibility for take-off is defined in terms of RVR.
 An equivalent horizontal visibility may also be used.

-- 4.2.8.6 Recommendation.-For instrument approach operations, aerodrome operating minima below 800 m visibility should not be authorized unless RVR information is provided. - 4.2.8.7 The operating minima for 2D instrument approach operations using instrument approach procedures shall be determined by establishing a minimum descent altitude (MDA) or minimum descent height (MDH), minimum visibility and, if necessary, cloud conditions.
+- 4.2.8.6 Reserved. - 4.2.8.7 The operating minima for 2D instrument approach operations using instrument approach procedures shall be determined by establishing a minimum descent altitude (MDA) or minimum descent height (MDH), minimum visibility and, if necessary, cloud conditions.

-Note.-For guidance on applying a continuous descent final approach (CDFA) flight technique on non-precision approach procedures, refer to PANS-OPS (ICAO Doc 8168), Volume I, Part II, Section 5.
+Note. - For guidance on applying a continuous descent final approach (CDFA) flight technique on non- precision approach procedures, refer to PANS-OPS (ICAO Doc 8168), Volume I, Part II, Section 5.